 Grenada: Types of Company

-For local businesses, other than as a requirement under the Fiscal Incentives Act (for manufacturing enterprises) there is no specific obligation for a business to be incorporated as a company.
-Thus an investor can form a sole proprietorship, a partnership or limited liability company.
+Other than the requirement under the Financial Incentives Act for manufacturing enterprises, local businesses are not specifically obliged to be incorporated as a company.
+Hence an investor can form a sole proprietorship, partnership or limited liability company.
 The usual form of business however, is a limited liability company and investors are encouraged to incorporate.

-In accordance with the Companies Act 35/94 Part 1, one or more persons may incorporate a Company by submitting the following documentation to the Registrar, Supreme Court:
+In accordance with the Companies Act 35/94 Part 1, one or more persons may incorporate a company by submitting the following documentation to the registrar at the Supreme Court:

-Business names can be registered with the Registrar, Supreme Court Registry.
+Business names can be lodged at the Supreme Court Registry.